Conditional Diffusion Guidance under Hard Constraint: A Stochastic Analysis Approach: Diffusion guidance by conditioning

 where $\{B^k_t\}_{0 \le t \le T}$ is the $k$-th coordinate of $\{B_t\}_{0 \le t \le T}$.
 Also denote by $\{Y^k_t\}_{0 \le t\le T}$ the $k$-th coordinate of the pretrained model $\{Y_t\}_{0 \le t \le T}$.
 For each $k = 1, \ldots, d$, the covariation of $h(t, Y_t)$ and $Y^k_t$ is:

 see \cite[Chapter IV]{RY99} \footnote{The equation \eqref{eq:QVk} can be understood as:

-There have been a body of works \cite{BS04, CN23, Fan05, Hoff99, Hoff992, Jacod08} on the statistical estimation of quadratic variation.
+There has been a body of works \cite{BS04, CN23, Fan05, Hoff99, Hoff992, Jacod08} on the statistical estimation of quadratic variation.
 These papers consider how to estimate the quadratic variation of a process from a single trajectory in the context of (financial) time series.
 Here we have a different scenario, where the pretrained model $\{Y_t\}_{0 \le t \le T}$ under $P_{[0,T]}(\cdot)$ can be sampled repeatedly.
-The relation \eqref{eq:QVapp} naturally provides an approximation to $\partial_k h$ by regressing the left side term over $(t, Y_t)$. }.
+The relation \eqref{eq:QVapp} naturally provides an approximation to $\partial_k h$ by regressing the left-hand term over $(t, Y_t)$. }.
 Put it compactly,

 By substituting $h$ on the right side of \eqref{eq:QV} with $h_{\phi_*}$, and approximating $\nabla h(t,y)$ by a class of parametrized functions $\{q_\psi(t,y)\}_\psi$, we derive the {\em covariation loss} objective: